atqatq/supplycm-learning/algorithms/statistics/bias.md

 -8.75
 ```

 A positive bias - every forecast landed below the actual, so the planner keeps being surprised by demand they should have seen coming.
+Read bias TOGETHER with MAPE: bias gives the direction of the miss, MAPE gives its typical size.

 > **Watch out:** Track bias every month - a small persistent bias costs more than occasional big misses.